leviqsupernova/vladyslav-levytskyi-traffbraza-test-task/testApk1/chicken-luck-v1.0-exploratory-test-report.md

 - 'New round starts after' is grammatically incorrect in the given context
 - Placement of the bonus related button and container in the settings seemed inappropriate.
 It was also unclear why they change color upon touch, but no action or notification is triggered
 - The buttons throughout the game use inconsistent capital letter convention (e.g., 'Highest Score' and 'Rate us')
-- Fonts, UI elements, margins have inconsistent, mockup styling.
+- Fonts, UI elements, margins have inconsistent, mockup styling
-- Localization may require deep revision.
+- Localization may require deep revision

 **Product:**